mavreyn/color-to-alpha-gimp/README.md

 ## Use and Learn

-Feel free to use the web app ON STREAMLIT and read more about the algorithm ON MY MEDIUM
+Feel free to use the web app on [Streamlit](https://color-to-alpha.streamlit.app/) and read more about the algorithm on [Medium](https://medium.com/@mcreynolds02/how-gimps-color-to-alpha-tool-works-82372367afcd)